Mixed Estimates for Degenerate Multilinear Operators Associated to Simplexes: Mixed Estimates

-where the last line follows from an application of lemma \ref{L1} and the boundedness of bilinear Hilbert transform.
+where the last line follows from an application of Lemma \ref{L1} in the appendix and the known boundedness of the bilinear Hilbert transform.
 The advantage in writing the sum as a product in this way is that one may use H\"{o}lder's inequality even in the quasi-Banach case.
 Next, use convexity of $x \mapsto |x|^{{p_1}/2}$ and the Hausdorff-Young inequality to see